 Recent surveys, such as the one conducted by Corporate Executive Board in 2011, show that more than 50-60% of the buying process is being conducted without the help of a sales representative.
 It’s a fact that buyers have radically changed their buying behavior.
 This must be tied to execution changes in both marketing and sales.
 The rise of demand generation, inbound marketing, and content marketing have been marketing responses to connect with a new informed buyer.
-You can learn more about what research has revealed on rapidly changing buying behaviors and how your peers are allocating resources here.

 Have We Considered These Recent Developments?

 - Is the buying process changing at a more rapid pace than the needed adaptations in marketing?

 - Who makes purchase decisions, how purchase decisions are made, and why they are made are evolving anew each year – do you know how?

 - New processes, policies, technologies, and talent are changing the face of buying – creating new hurdles to overcome.